JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-The {\it Gaia} data also revealed a vertical corrugation in the vertical velocity, $v_{\rm z}$, of the disk stars as a function of Galactocentric radius \citep{Schoenrich+Dehnen18,Gaia+Katz+18,Kawata+Baba+Ciuca+18}, which are related to the phase spiral most clearly seen in the $z-v_{\rm z}$ diagram when colored by the radial velocity, $v_{\rm rad}$ \citep{Antoja+Helmi+RomeroGomez+18,Bland-Hawthorn+Sharma+Tepper-Garcia+19,Hunt+Price-Whelan+Johnston+Darragh-Ford22}.
-Hence, they are likely closely linked with the in-plane kinematical features, such as moving groups, the $R_{\rm GC}-V_{\rm \phi}$ ridge like features and the spiral arm features \citep[e.g.,][]{Laporte+Minchev+Johnston+Gomez19,Khanna+Sharma+Tepper-Garcia+19,Bland-Hawthorn+Tepper-Garca21,Hunt+Stelea+Johnston+21,Antoja+Ramos+Lopez-Guitart+22}.
-These vertical kinematic features are considered to be due to the recent ($<$Gyr) perturbation from the Sagittarius dwarf \citep{Bland-Hawthorn+Sharma+Tepper-Garcia+19,Laporte+Minchev+Johnston+Gomez19} and/or the wake of the dark matter halo induced by an earlier phase of the infall of the Sagittarius dwarf a few Gyr ago \citep{Grand+Pakmor+Fragkoudi+22}.
-However, it is also possible to be induced by the bar buckling, which may have happened recently and created the X-shape/boxy inner Milky Way's bar \citep{Khoperskov+DiMatteo+Gerhard+19}.
-Tracing the vertical corrugation, seen around the solar radius, up to the Galactic center will be key to answering whether the vertical corrugation extends to the inner disk.
+The {\it Gaia} data also revealed a vertical corrugation in the vertical velocity, $v_{\rm z}$, of the disk stars as a function of Galactocentric radius \citep{Schoenrich+Dehnen18,Gaia+Katz+18,Kawata+Baba+Ciuca+18}, which is related to the phase spiral most clearly seen in the $z-v_{\rm z}$ diagram when colored by the radial velocity, $v_{\rm rad}$ \citep{Antoja+Helmi+RomeroGomez+18,Bland-Hawthorn+Sharma+Tepper-Garcia+19,Hunt+Price-Whelan+Johnston+Darragh-Ford22}.
+Hence, they are likely closely linked with in-plane kinematical features, such as moving groups, the $R_{\rm GC}-V_{\rm \phi}$ ridge-like features, and spiral arm features \citep[e.g.,][]{Laporte+Minchev+Johnston+Gomez19,Khanna+Sharma+Tepper-Garcia+19,Bland-Hawthorn+Tepper-Garca21,Hunt+Stelea+Johnston+21,Antoja+Ramos+Lopez-Guitart+22}.
+These vertical kinematical features are considered to be due to the recent ($<$Gyr) perturbation from the Sagittarius dwarf galaxy \citep{Bland-Hawthorn+Sharma+Tepper-Garcia+19,Laporte+Minchev+Johnston+Gomez19} and/or the wake of the dark matter halo induced by an earlier phase of the infall of the Sagittarius dwarf a few Gyr ago \citep{Grand+Pakmor+Fragkoudi+22}.
+However, it is also possible to be induced by bar buckling, which may have happened recently and created the X-shape/boxy inner Milky Way bar \citep{Khoperskov+DiMatteo+Gerhard+19}.
+Tracing the vertical corrugation seen around the solar radius towards the Galactic center will be key to answering whether this dynamical phenomenon is ubiquitous in the inner disk.
 A comparison of the observed corrugation features as a function of radius with different models of the Sagittarius dwarf perturbation and the bar buckling model will allow us to reveal the origin of the corrugation.
-Both the impact of the dwarf perturbation and the bar buckling can also affect the radial migration significantly.
-The inner disk Galactoseismic information of both in-plane and vertical kinematics as measured by \jasmine{} will provide crucial information regarding the recent dynamical evolution of the Galactic disk.
+Both the impact of the dwarf perturbation and the bar buckling can also significantly affect radial migration.
+The Galactoseismic information of both in-plane and vertical kinematics as measured in the inner disk by \jasmine{} will provide crucial information regarding the recent dynamical evolution of the Galactic disk.